microsoft/playwright/docs/src/input.md

 ## Type characters

-Type into the field character by character, as if it was a user with a real keyboard.
+Type into the field character by character, as if it was a user with a real keyboard with [method: Locator.type].

 ```js
 // Type character by character